We're hiring for 2017!

 The position lends itself to developing life experience and communication skills, and can also provide preparation for future careers within the criminal justice system, such as policing or corrections.

-The Vancouver Jail is located adjacent the Provincial Courthouse at Main St. and East Cordova St. It is a challenging work environment – on any given night you may deal with everything from intoxicated persons to murderers.
+The Vancouver Jail is located adjacent the Provincial Courthouse at Main Street and East Cordova.
+It is a challenging work environment – on any given night you may deal with everything from intoxicated persons to murderers.